not-matthias/3tilley.github.io/content/posts/2024-06-12-simple-IPC-Ping-Pong.md

 I was surprised at how similarly most things performed.
 I did a cursory investigation into Linux-specific approaches like dbus and Unix Domain Sockets, but they seemed to be in the same ballpark as the non-shared memory approaches.
 The only other thing to try would be memory-mapped files, but I thought I'd save that for when I wanted to try something similar with larger blocks of data.

 If I had to do this in Production, for the majority of workloads I'd probably still use an HTTP / TCP connection.
 It's portable, reliable on message failure, and I could split it across machines if needs be.
-However for the cases where latency really matters, the maintenance overhead of using shared memory is definitely worth it.
+However for the cases where latency really matters, the maintenance overhead of using shared memory is worth it.

 For anyone who wants a deeper dive, or to offer critiques and improvements, the code is available [here](https://github.com/3tilley/rust-experiments/tree/master/ipc).